 Lisa Brown '04

-At Mount Union, I double-majored in Japanese and Non-Western Studies and minored in Spanish.
-My Japanese courses at Mount Union were challenging and fun, and for my senior culiminating experience, I translated part of a Japanese novel.
+At the University of Mount Union, I was a Japanese and Non-Western Studies major a Spanish minor.
+My Japanese courses at Mount Union were challenging and fun, and for my Senior Culiminating Experience, I translated part of a Japanese novel.
 I was able to study abroad for three semesters at Kansai Gaidai University.
 All of the courses I took at Kansai Gaidai transferred to my majors, so I was still able to graduate in four years without taking an overload!

 Studying at Kansai Gaidai was an amazing experience!
-I greatly improved my Japanese, traveled all over Japan, climbed mountains, prayed at temples, toured a Japanese prison, attended more festivals than I can count, sang karaoke, ate lots of yakiniku, bathed in hot springs, listened to an atomic bomb survivor speak, and changed my whole outlook on life!
-The staff at KG were kind and attentive.
+I greatly improved my Japanese language skills, traveled all over Japan, climbed mountains, prayed at temples, toured a Japanese prison, attended more festivals than I can count, sang karaoke, ate lots of yakiniku, bathed in natural hot springs, listened to an atomic bomb survivor speak, and changed my whole outlook on life!
+The staff at Kansai Gaidai were kind and attentive.
 When I got sick and had to spend an afternoon at the hospital, they sent someone to accompany me the entire time.

 In the meantime, I earned a Master’s degree in Higher Education Administration at Kent State University.
 My concentration was in international programs, and I studied abroad twice—once in Italy, and once in Cuba.
 I am now living my dream by encouraging other students to study abroad as a full-time study abroad coordinator at Eastern Illinois University in Charleston, Illinois.
 Thanks to my encouragement, Eastern Illinois University is currently pursuing an exchange agreement with Kansai Gaidai!
 I still enjoy reading novels in Japanese and speaking Japanese at every opportunity.